-This page is not about how one personally can spot fakes (although it may help a little), but rather the process by which fakes in general are spotted as they entering the market and why they are normally quickly identified for what they are.
-Some of the observations described here do not actually prove the coins are fakes, but rather give indications something is inconsistent with what one would expect, indicatin further investigation is needed.
-Others are absolute proof they are fakes.
-If you have not already done so, we suggest you start by first reading our preceeding pages on types of fakes, as much of what follows will make more sense if you have done so.
+This page is designed to show you how many fake ancient coins are spotted as they entering the market and why most quickly identified as fakes by experienced people.
+It will give you some background to learn from, but will not make you an expert in spotting them.
+Some of the observations described not actually prove the coin is fake, but rather give indications of inconsistency with what one would expect, indicating further investigation is needed.
+Others are absolute proof the coins are fakes.
+If you have not already done so, we suggest you start by first reading our preceding pages on types of fakes, as much of what follows will make more sense if you have already done so.

 Weights and Sizes